-This is illustrated well in the image below.
+The image below illustrates this well.
 When you put a standard gradient test pattern (from white on the left hand side to black on the right hand side) on a transparent display, the left side is opaque and the right side is see through.
-When you put that same image on a stand backlit LCD (whether the backlight is LED or CCFL) the result is a picture where the white and dark section are equally opaque.
+When you put that same image on a stand backlit LCD the result is a picture where the white and dark section are equally opaque.